- Background & Usage

 For More Information

-The College Autism Network (CAN) is a national nonprofit organization linking varied stakeholders engaged in evidence-based efforts to improve access, experiences, and outcomes for college students with autism.
+The College Autism Network (CAN) links varied stakeholders engaged in evidence-based efforts to improve access, experiences, and outcomes for college students with autism.
 CAN fulfills that mission through advocacy, research, and training.
 We have given presentations at dozens of professional conferences, consulted with a variety of individual campuses, and developed wide-ranging resources to support college success for students with autism.

 Visit CollegeAutismNetwork.org or email firstname.lastname@example.org for more information.